 Pryer said he is excited about a lot of new work being presented this year, including a world premiere from Jillian Pena that is a new duet for Bessie Award nominees Alexandra Albrecht and Andrew Champlin, and a U.S. premier from one of New York’s favorite downtown dance maestros, Yvonne Meier.

-You can learn more about the festival and contribute to the campaign here.
+Learn more about the festival and buy tickets here.